How To Mount (Upgrade) Storage on Ubuntu?

 3) Windows & Windows Server

-Data should be backed up off-server (to another server or to cloud-based internet storage or to your local computer/ laptop), not only on the server you’re now using.
-Considering how easy it is to accidentally run wrong commands, and choose the wrong options that lead to deleting everything off the hard drive by fiddling with it, it’s best to avoid doing so.
++ Data should be backed up off-server (to another server or to cloud-based internet storage or to your local computer/ laptop), not only on the server you’re now using.
+Considering how easily it is to accidentally run wrong commands, choose wrong options that leads to delete everything off the hard drive by fiddling with it, it’s best to avoid doing so.

-• `sda` is the device name for the first SCSI (or SATA) disk attached to your system.
+– `sda` or `sdb` are the device name for the first SCSI (or SATA) disk attached to your system.
 Device names for hard drives and other storage devices in Linux follow a standard naming convention, and sda is the device name for the first disk, sdb is the device name for the second disk, and so on.
-You can consider they are a letter drive C, D, E in the Windows system
+You can consider they are a letter drive C, D, E in Windows system

 upgrade-storage-ubuntu-1byte